High-Dimensional Inference for Cluster-Based Graphical Models: Estimation of Cluster-based Graphical Models

-One standard instance of $Q_n$ is the negative log-likelihood function of the data.
-In this work, we will conduct inference based on an alternative loss function, as the analysis of the log-likelihood may require unpleasant technical conditions that we would like to avoid, as discussed in Sections \ref{sec:main_results:assumption}.
-However, we mimic as much as possible the likelihood principles, in order to aid the understanding of the construction below.
-For these reasons we will refer to $Q_n(\bbeta)$ as the negative pseudo-likelihood function.
-For now, we will assume that $Q_n(\bbeta)$ is given, and a detailed discussion of its respective choice for inference in the latent variable graph and the cluster-average graph will be given in the following two subsections.
-The pseudo-information matrix for one observation is defined as $\Ib=\EE(\nabla^2 Q(\bbeta^*, \bX_i))$, which can be further partitioned as
+One standard choice for $Q_n$ is the negative log-likelihood function of the data.
+In this work, we conduct inference based on an alternative loss function, as the analysis of the log-likelihood can require unpleasant technical conditions that we would like to avoid, as discussed in Sections \ref{sec:main_results:assumption}.
+That said, we mimic likelihood principles as much as possible, in order to make intuitive the construction below.
+For these reasons we will refer to $Q_n(\bbeta)$ as the negative {\it pseudo-likelihood} function.

+For now we leave $Q_n(\bbeta)$ unspecified -- a detailed discussion of its selection for inference in the latent variable graph and the cluster-average graph will be given in the following two subsections.
+In terms of $Q_n$, we define the pseudo-information matrix for one observation as $\Ib(\bbeta)=\EE(\nabla^2 Q(\bbeta^*, \bX_i))$.
+We can partition this matrix as